datakind/student-success-tool/pipelines/tasks/data_validation/README.md

     * **Parameters:** Provide the required parameters as described above.
 4. **Run the Job:** Run the job to validate your data.

-**NOTE:** You can also easily integrate this task with other pipelines / jobs / tasks as well!
+**NOTE:** You can also easily integrate this task with other pipelines / jobs / tasks as well, and also import the DataValidationTask class and create new tasks!

 ## Example

 To validate data in a Delta table against a schema and fail the job if anomalies are found:
 ```
 [
-"--input_table_path", "/path/to/your/delta/table",
+"--input_table_path", "project.schema.table",
 "--input_schema_path", "/path/to/your/schema.pbtxt",
 "--output_artifact_path", "/path/to/your/output/directory",
 "--environment", "SERVING",